SublimeProphets/deliverMap/README.md

 ## Further help

-Get in touch thourgh github or mail me on dev[@T]thoeni.me
+Get in touch through github or mail me on dev[@T]thoeni.me